Tiagospem/react-admin/UPGRADE.md

 -   `handleSubmit`: accepts no arguments, and will submit the form with its current values immediately
 -   `handleSubmitWithRedirect` accepts a custom redirect, and will submit the form with its current values immediately

-Attention, react-final-form doesn't split form validation and form submission.
-If you want `handleSubmit` and `handleSubmitWithRedirect`

 Here's how to migrate the _Altering the Form Values before Submitting_ example from the documentation, in two variants:

 1. Using the `react-final-form` hook API to send change events